AdrianM1980/test-intelactsoft/README.md

 # test-intelactsoft

-For run the project is need to import the database from /database.sql file.
+For running the project is need to import the database from /database.sql file.
 In src/config/db change the database data to connect to mysql

 After the project is created you should run in the console composer update, in the parent directory